-Since the day the Islanders entered the NHL in 1972, Nassau Coliseum has been the place for them.
-It's where they grabbed the hockey spotlight, outshined the big, bad Rangers, and won the Stanley Cup four straight times from 1980-83 in establishing one of the greatest dynasties in sports.
+Since the day the Islanders entered the NHL in 1972, the Coliseum in Uniondale has been the place for them.
+It's where they grabbed the hockey spotlight, outshined the big, bad Rangers, and won the Stanley Cup four straight times from 1980-83.

 But on Wednesday, the future became all about Brooklyn.

 The move is hardly shocking and not even unprecedented.
-The old New York Nets left Nassau Coliseum way back when, relocated to New Jersey, and have moved into their new Brooklyn home—the sparkling Barclays Center that will also house the Islanders beginning in 2015.
+The old New York Nets left Nassau Coliseum way back when, relocated to New Jersey, and have moved into their new Brooklyn home—the new Barclays Center that will also house the Islanders.

-Unlike the Nets, who changed their logo and added Brooklyn to their name, the Islanders are sticking to their heritage through and through.
+Unlike the Nets, who changed the team logo and added Brooklyn to their name, the Islanders are sticking to their heritage through and through.

-That is important to Bossy, now the Islanders' vice-president of corporate partnerships.
+That is important to Mike Bossy, a Hockey Hall of Famer now serves as the Islanders' vice-president of corporate partnerships.

 "Absolutely," he said.
 "Charles' main goal was to keep the team local, and he succeeded in doing that.
 As much as people may be upset because it's not going to be in Nassau County they should be happy because he kept the team in New York."

-The Barclays Center sits across the street from the site Brooklyn Dodgers owner Walter O'Malley hoped to put a baseball stadium on to keep his club in New York.
-He was unable to pull it off, so the Dodgers left Brooklyn for Los Angeles in 1958 and left the borough without a pro sports team until the Nets' arrival this year.
+The Barclays Center sits across the street from the site Brooklyn Dodgers owner Walter O'Malley hoped to put a baseball stadium to keep his club in New York.
+He was unable to pull it off, so the Dodgers left Brooklyn for Los Angeles in 1958 and the borough was without a major pro sports franchise until the Nets' arrival this year.

 Coincidentally, the Nets hosted the New York Knicks in an NBA preseason game at Nassau Coliseum on Wednesday night.

 Real estate developer Bruce Ratner, a minority owner of the Nets, was instrumental in getting the Barclays Center built and paving the way for Brooklyn to re-enter the world of sports in a major way.
-The building is the main part of a $3.5 billion complex called Atlantic Yards that was built by Ratner's company.
+The building is the main part of a $3.5-billion sports arena, business and residential complex called Atlantic Yards that was built by Ratner's company.

 "He got offers to move the team out of state—good offers—but Charles wouldn't do that," Ratner said.
 "Charles is the real hero here today."

 Wang wanted to keep the team in New York despite failing to get the Lighthouse Project built on Long Island.
-That grandiose plan would have included a new arena for the Islanders, but it never got the necessary approval for construction.
+The grandiose development plan would have included a new arena for the Islanders, but it never got the necessary approval for construction.

-Both Wang and NHL Commissioner Gary Bettman stated in the past that the Islanders wouldn't play in Nassau Coliseum one day longer than they had to.
-Wang said he had serious options to move the team far away, but stuck to his desire to stay.
+Both Wang and NHL Commissioner Gary Bettman stated in the past that the Islanders wouldn't play in Nassau Coliseum one day longer that they had to.
+Wang said he had serious options to move the team far away—Kansas City and Quebec City both had been mentioned—but stuck to his desire to remain in the area.

 The Islanders hope this move will help them on and off the ice.
 The team hasn't reached the playoffs since 2007 and hasn't won a post-season series since 1993.